6 Reasons to Choose a Government Job

 • Public safety workers: Government agencies such as the police and fire departments often hire public safety workers to protect and serve the community.

-• Environmental scientists: Government agencies such as the Environmental Protection Agency often hire environmental scientists to research and protect the environment.
+• Environmental scientists: Government agencies like the Environmental Protection Agency often hire environmental scientists to research and protect the environment.

-• Engineers: Government agencies often hire engineers to work on projects such as infrastructure development and transportation.
+• Engineers: Government agencies often hire engineers for infrastructure development and transportation projects.

 • Social workers: Government agencies often hire social workers to assist individuals and families in need, such as those experiencing homelessness or abuse.